Menu

 Cuisine: American

-Keyword: easy dinner idea, one pot meals, sausage and potatoes recipe
+Keyword: one pan meals, one pot meals, smoked sausage, smoked sausage and potatoes, smoked sausage recipe

 Servings: 6